jeremy-dai/hi-time/AUTHENTICATION_SETUP.md

 cp .env.example .env
 ```

-Edit `.env` and add your Supabase credentials:
+Edit `.env` and add your Supabase credentials.
+For testing, you can also use the pre-configured test user:

 ```env
 # Backend